timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-23
+# Today is 2019-08-24

 ## Objectives for the day:

-- Continue working on user interface stuff for Level Select screen.
+- Get the level information screen showing leaderboard and being nice.

 # Purpose